CatalystCode/corpus-to-graph-pipeline/docs/queues.md

 # Fetching documents Worker
 * Get item from queue
-* Insert document record to db with status Processing
+* Insert document record to db with status processing
 * Fetch document
 * Split to sentences, do some processing
 * push sentences to scoring queue